 Polyethylene passive samplers are essentially just pieces of plastic that can absorb hydrophobic contaminants from the air or water.
-To obtain data in many different areas, we depend on a network of volunteers.
+To obtain data in many different areas, we depended on a network of volunteers.

 To check out findings from past years of passive sampling, check out our Data page.